TESLA COILS |

 No, Tesla Coils are very different from turns-ratio conventional transformers such as air-core induction coils.

-First of all, Tesla's later work wasn't based on a transformer.
-Instead, his device was a single coil with an AC dynamo; a coil with energy injected into one end and high voltage appearing at the other.
-No primary coil.
-A very strange invention!
-Its closest relative is the quarter-wave groundplane antenna used for CB and ham radio.
-Today his device has come to be known as a "magnifier" as opposed to a "transformer."
-Tesla drove such coils directly through the ground connection.
+Today, Tesla's one-coil device has come to be known as the "Magnifier," as opposed to a "transformer."
+Tesla drove such coils directly through their ground connection.
 Or, sometimes he adjusted the amount of coupling by adding a conventional transformer between the dynamo and the main coil, but this wasn't essential.
-And finally: it's perfectly possible to build a Tesla coil with capacitive coupling: with a single coil, AC-driven metal plate placed near its base, and no primary coil.
+And finally: it's perfectly possible to build a Tesla coil with purely capacitive coupling: with an AC-driven metal plate placed near the grounded base of a single coil, and no primary coil.

-3. EDISON TOOK TESLA'S IDEAS WITHOUT PAYING, SO TESLA QUIT THE COMPANY?
+4. EDISON TOOK TESLA'S IDEAS WITHOUT PAYING, SO TESLA QUIT THE COMPANY?

-Oddly enough, Edison's industrial DC dynamos in his European branch were being redesigned by J. Hopkinson, based on basic physics knowledge.
-They eventually pushed out the Long Legged format.
-(Speculation: Hopkinson succeeded within the Edison Co., where Tesla failed, because the distant Edison branch in Europe wasn't aware that the efficient short-path designs were probably a personal affront to Edison himself, while the benefits of this design were of course obvious to their European customers.)
+(Speculation: Hopkinson succeeded within the Edison Co., where Tesla failed, because the distant Edison branch in Europe wasn't aware that the efficient short-path designs were probably a personal affront to Edison himself, while the improved efficiency of this design were of course obvious to their European customers.)

-By the way, and this is a painful reflection, it was Schmidt and I who developed this type of frame and this general arrangement which is universally adopted now ...I remember years ago, some of my friends, Messrs.
-Crocker and Wheeler, started with those long magnets and I told them, "The sooner you throws these away and adopt (my) construction, the better it will be for you."
+By the way, and this is a painful reflection, it was Schmid and I who developed this type of frame and this general arrangement which is universally adopted now ...I remember years ago, some of my friends, Messrs.
+Crocker and Wheeler, started with those long magnets and I told them, "The sooner you throw these away and adopt (my) construction, the better it will be for you."
 They have got it now; it is all right. - N. Tesla, 1916

 Drawing, dynamo